hlin117/mdlp-discretization/README.md

 # Installation and Usage

-This code was built using Cython, so you have to run the makefile in the directory.
+This code is built using Cython, so you have to run the makefile in the directory.
 First install the requirements with

 ```